unravelin/ravelinjs/CONTRIBUTING.md

     ├── package-lock.json
     │       An exact list of the versions of each dependency installed.
     ├── rollup.config.js
-    │       Defines how ./lib/bundle entrypoints map to ./build files for testing.
+    │       Defines how ./src/bundle entrypoints map to ./build files for testing.
     ├── LICENSE
     │       Apache 2.0 License.
     │
     │   Source
     │   ======
     │
-    ├── lib
+    ├── src
     │   │   The ravelinjs source code.
     │   │
     │   ├── bundle
-    │   │   │   ./lib/bundle are the entrypoints to the ravelinjs source code.
+    │   │   │   ./src/bundle are the entrypoints to the ravelinjs source code.
 Each
     │   │   │   file defines a Ravelin object exported in a bundle of the same name.
     │   │   │   Imports each component in the name from the parent directory.
     │   │   │